AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-52929-redundant-request-to-re-index-default-source-items.md

 ## Issue

-Receiving redundant requests to update the inventory items when using the async mode.
+There is a redundant request to reindex default source items when the inventory indexer is configured in async mode.

 <u>Steps to reproduce</u>:

-1. Configure [!DNL Rabbit MQ].
+1. Configure [!DNL RabbitMQ].
-1. Enable Asynchronous reindex strategy.
-Go to **[!UICONTROL Stores]** > **[!UICONTROL Config]** > **[!UICONTROL Catalog]** > **[!UICONTROL Inventory]** > **[!UICONTROL Inventory Indexer Setting]** > **[!UICONTROL Stock/Source reindex strategy = Asynchronous]**.
+1. Enable asynchronous reindex strategy by going to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Inventory]** > **[!UICONTROL Inventory Indexer Setting]** and set **[!UICONTROL Stock/Source reindex strategy] = [!UICONTROL Asynchronous]**.
 1. Create a custom inventory source.
-1. Log into RabbitMQ dashboard and go to the queues tab.
+1. Log into [!DNL RabbitMQ] dashboard and go to the queues tab.
-1. Check 'inventory.indexer.sourceItem' queue and ensure it has 0 messages.
+1. Check `inventory.indexer.sourceItem` queue and ensure it has zero messages.
-1. Open a simple product from the backend and add **[!UICONTROL stock only]** to the custom source and save the product.
+1. Open a simple product from the backend and add *[!UICONTROL stock only]* to the custom source and save the product.
-1. Load the 'inventory.indexer.sourceItem' queue in RabbitMQ dashboard and then check the messages.
+1. Load the `inventory.indexer.sourceItem` queue in [!DNL RabbitMQ] dashboard and then check the messages.

 <u>Expected results</u>:

-You should be able to see only one message in the queue for the custom source.
+There is only one message in the queue for the custom source.

 <u>Actual results</u>:

-2 messages are shown in the queue: one for default source and the other for custom source.
+Two messages are shown in the queue: one for the default source and the other for the custom source.

 ## Apply the patch